rogerpadilla/nukak-website/docs/querying-repository.md

 ### Repository API

-A `repository` allows to interact with the datasource to perform persistence operations on a specific entity.

 ```ts
 /**
  * A `repository` allows to interact with the datasource to perform persistence operations on a specific entity.